hashed-io/Grants-Program/Afloat_Milestone3.md

 **Context** (optional)

-This is the 3rd milestone of Afloat's grant.
+This is the third milestone of Afloat's grant.
 It covers ordering fractional tax credits, confirming and settling the order.

 A running instance of the code can be found [here](https://hashed-portal-dev.hashed.systems/login)